 Develop a Plan for Your Community

 If you have not already done so, you should immediately develop a COVID-19 plan for your community.
-This plan should include consideration of policies and procedures relating to: vendor access and activity in the community; access to amenities and other common areas; making sure that all necessary insurance coverages are in place, addressing the timing of board and membership meetings and finding alternatives to in-person meetings; rescheduling any non-essential repair or improvement projects; implementing restrictions on non-critical home improvements by the members; placing limitations on events and meetings to comply with current “social distancing” recommendations and any national, state or local orders, curfews, lockdowns, etc. that may be implemented; and dealing with active and known infections within the community.
+This plan should include consideration of policies and procedures relating to: vendor access and activity in the community; access to amenities and other common areas; making sure that all necessary insurance coverages are in place, addressing the timing of board and membership meetings and finding alternatives to in-person meetings; rescheduling any non-essential repair or improvement projects; implementing restrictions on non-critical home improvements by the members; placing limitations on events and meetings to comply with current “social distancing” recommendations and any national, state or local orders, curfews, Stay at Home orders, etc. that have been or may be implemented; and dealing with active and known infections within the community.
 The plan should also address the need for hand washing/sanitizing stations, the continual monitoring of and restocking of cleaning supplies and other products used in the bathrooms, management offices and other common areas, actively updating and enhancing cleaning protocols, especially for actively used common areas and things such as elevator buttons, door handles, and other frequently touched surfaces, and implementing a process to monitor and follow CDC information and guidelines as they continue to be updated.
 The plan and any changes to it should be actively, immediately and frequently communicated to your residents.

 Given the unprecedented and rapidly changing nature of the current situation, it is important for boards and managers to stay well informed of the current status so that they can quickly adjust and/or implement new protocols, practices and procedures to handle the existing circumstances at your property.
 Boards need to make informed decisions as to operations and develop a reasonable plan for the community that benefits all members and to be transparent and clearly communicate with the members the actions that the board has taken or is taking in response to the crisis.
 Having protocols and procedures in place and following them will be vital to keeping the association safe and to defending the association against any claims should litigation arise in connection with the COVID-19 outbreak.